Romani Holocaust: Serbia

 Serbian Romani were parties to the unsuccessful class action suit against the Vatican Bank and others in the U.S. federal court in which they sought the return of wartime loot.

-The governments of some Nazi German allies, namely Slovakia, Finland, Italy, Vichy France, Hungary, and Romania, also contributed to the Nazi plan of Romani extermination, but most Romani in these countries survived, unlike those in Ustaše Croatia or areas directly ruled by Nazi Germany (such as occupied Poland).
-The Hungarian Arrow Cross government deported between 28,000 and 33,000 Romani out of a population that was estimated to be between 70,000 and 100,000.
+Romania

-The Romanian government of Ion Antonescu did not systematically annihilate Roma on its territory.
-Some resident Roma were deported to the occupied Transnistria.
-Of the estimated 25,000 Romani inmates of these camps, 11,000 (44%, or almost half) died.
-(See also the research of Michelle Kelso, presented in her film, Hidden Sorrows, based upon research amongst the survivors and in archives.)
+The Romanian government of Ion Antonescu did not systematically annihilate Roma who resided on its territory.
+Some resident Roma were deported to occupied Transnistria.
+Of the estimated 25,000 Romani inmates of these camps, around 11,000 (44%, or almost half) died.

-In Fascist Italy, as well as in Slovenia and Montenegro under Italian occupation, the majority of Roma were forcibly rounded up into camps, although they were generally relatively well treated, especially in contrast to the parts of Europe occupied by Nazi Germany.
-Many of them were deported to Sardinia, with much of them being given Italian identity cards that put them out of reach of extermination by the Nazis and Ustaše.
-As a result, the vast majority of Roma in Italy and its occupied territories managed to survive the war.
+Italy

-According to eyewitness Mrs. de Wiek, Anne Frank, a notable Jewish Holocaust victim, is recorded as having witnessed the prelude to the murder of Romani children at Auschwitz: "I can still see her standing at the door and looking down the camp street as a herd of naked gypsy girls were driven by, to the crematory, and Anne watched them going and cried."
+In Fascist Italy, as well as in Slovenia and Montenegro, territories which were under Italian occupation, the majority of the Roma were forcibly rounded up and incarcerated in concentration camps, but generally, they were relatively well treated, especially in contrast to the Roma who resided in the parts of Europe which were occupied by Nazi Germany.
+Many of them were deported to Sardinia, with many of them being given Italian identity cards that put them out of reach of extermination by the Nazis and the Ustaše.
+As a result, the vast majority of the Roma who resided in Italy and its occupied territories managed to survive the war.